<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=219278401939698&amp;ev=PageView&amp;noscript=1">

 7. Keyword Research

-The goal of keyword research is to find the best, most relevant keywords with a high monthly search volume and low competition score.
-There are numerous keyword research tools available that can help you, including UberSuggest, Moz and Keywords Everywhere.
-The goal of these tools is to help you to learn what people are actually searching for to find the solutions they need.
+The goal of keyword research is to identify the most relevant keywords with high search volume and low competition.
+Tools like UberSuggest, Moz, and Keywords Everywhere can help you discover what people are actually searching for to find solutions.

-If you are successful in your keyword research, you'll end up with a solid list of keywords to incorporate into your website content and hopefully start ranking on page one of search engine results.
+With successful keyword research, you'll have a strong list of keywords to incorporate into your website, increasing the chances of ranking on page one of search engine results.

 8. SERP

-A search engine results page, or SERP, is the page of results that is populated after a web user searches for something on Google.
-That first page is prime.
-In fact, according to a recent article, 75% of people don't scroll past the first page of search results.
-Search engine optimization is your chance for your business to get on this page.
+A search engine results page (SERP) is the page of results displayed after a user performs a search on Google.
+The first page of results is crucial, as the majority of users don’t scroll past it.
+SEO is your opportunity to ensure your business appears on this valuable first page.

 9. Page Rank